rayleighko/rayleighko/README.md

   role: "Software Engineer",
   edge: "builds and operates what I ship — adapts to any stack",
   exFounder: true,            // 7 years, took products 0 → 1
-  nowChasing: "system design × real-time depth",
+  nowChasing: "system design × scale",
   catPerson: true,            // 🐈
   motto: "If things are not failing, you are not innovating enough.", };